Kim Tu-bong

 He and other members of the Yan'an faction formed the New People's Party when they returned from exile.
 After the New People's Party merged into the Workers Party of North Korea (WPNK) in 1946 at the 1st WPNK Congress, he became WPNK Chairman.
 He was the first head of state (Chairman of the Presidium of the Supreme People's Assembly) of North Korea from 1948 to 1957.
 He is most remembered in South Korea for his efforts in establishing the Korean linguistic field and especially that of Hangul.
 Much of his work both political and linguistically was done while living in China with the exiled government of Korea.
 He is also known by his pen name Baekyeon.
-He was purged by Kim Il-sung in 1957.
+He was purged by Kim Il Sung in 1957.

 Early childhood and education

-Born on 2 February 1889, in South Korea's South Gyeongsang Province, near modern-day Pusan, he spent his early years being homeschooled during the time of imperial rule.
+Born on 2 February 1889, in South Korea's South Gyeongsang Province, near modern-day Busan, he spent his early years being homeschooled during the time of imperial rule.
 He would move to Seoul at the age of 20 (1908) to attend both Geho School and Baechae School and in that same year graduate from Bogo High School.
 While he was in Seoul he would join the Korea Youth organization in 1913 and the following year (1914) leave Baechae School.
 He was also an editor for the So nyoun magazine.

 Early linguistic work

-After graduating from Bosungkobo (Bosung College) in 1908, Kim Tu-bong worked closely with a linguistics professor from Bosungkobo named Ju Sigyeong, who was at that time beginning his work in the study of Hangul, for which his name would later be known, as he would dedicate his life to bring it about (the Korean script made by King Sejong during the 15th century).
+After graduating from Bosungkobo (Bosung College) in 1908, Kim Tu-bong worked closely with a linguistics professor from Bosungkobo named Chu Sigyŏng, who was at that time beginning his work in the study of Hangul, for which his name would later be known, as he would dedicate his life to bring it about (the Korean script made by King Sejong during the 15th century).
 He also worked as a teacher.
 In 1916 he spent a majority of his time working on compiling MalMoi, the first Korean dictionary.

 Shanghai and the exiled Korean government

-After the March 1st Movement (1 March 1919) he and other members of the independence club fled into China and in April 1919 set up a provisional government in Shanghai.
-During this time he was first exposed to Communism and eventually accepted it in 1920 after first supporting the Democratic Party.
-In 1924 he was entrusted with the department of children education and schooling where he served as the president and also taught both Korean and Korean History.
-After the Japanese invaded China he and other members of the Korean government in Shanghai fled to Yan'an, headquarters of the Chinese Communist Party, and there Kim would become the head of the independence club and became a very important figure in combining the conflicting views of both communist and democratic ideas.
+After the 1919 March First Movement, he and other members of the independence club fled into China and in April 1919 set up a provisional government in Shanghai.
+During that time, he was first exposed to communism and eventually accepted it in 1920 after he had first supported the Democratic Party.
+In 1924, he was entrusted with the department of children education and schooling where he served as the president and also taught both Korean and Korean History.
+After the Japanese invaded China he and other members of the Korean government in Shanghai fled to Yan'an, headquarters of the Chinese Communist Party, and Kim would become the head of the independence club and a very important figure in combining the conflicting views of both communist and democratic ideas.